Please find a list of some of the most frequently asked questions here at Shiefton!

-A: There is not any parking facilities on site.
+A: There are not any parking facilities on site.
 The school is situated on residential roads and we ask parents to park legally and with due consideration for our neighbours.

 What do you teach at the school?

 A: Teachers follow the national curriculum and teach topics that the children would be learning in school except for Black Studies.

 Teachers have their own scheme of work and each week, will focus on a specific topic at various different levels with the child.